 - Using sandpaper with a fine grit of 220, sand the surface until the cloudy polyurethane has disappeared and the polyurethane finish has been removed.

 - Thoroughly clean the surface, and then apply three thin coats of polyurethane finish, making sure to allow each coat to fully dry before applying the next one.

 Issue #3: Scratches

 Scratches on a polyurethane finish can be unsightly and can detract from the overall appearance of the surface.
 These scratches can be caused by various factors, including the following:

 Step #1: Locate the Scratches

 The initial step is to assess the depth of a scratch on a surface.
-If the scratch is determined to be deep, additional sanding and finishing will be necessary to properly address the issue.
+I’ve found that deep scratches usually mean I’ll need to do a bit more sanding and finishing to get things looking good again.

 Step #2: Sand the Scratched Parts